 Within the Commonwealth eGrants system, complete the online application.
-Upload the Detailed Project Description with the Checklist for Application Completeness, Task and Deliverable Budget Worksheet, project location or site maps and aerial or site photos.
-Additional uploads, depending on project, may include: AMDTreat output report, Landowner Access Authorization form, Letters of Commitment or Support, Landowner-Grantee Agreement form, Land Use Planning form or Landowner Consent to Right of Entry for Study and Design of Mine Reclamation (construction and maintenance).
+Upload the Detailed Project Description with the Checklist for Application Completeness, Task and Deliverable Budget Worksheet with whole numbers only (Excel), project location or site maps and aerial or site photos.
+Additional uploads, depending on project, may include: AMDTreat output report, Chesapeake Bay Countywide Action Plan Project Category form, Landowner Access Authorization form, Letters of Commitment or Support, Landowner-Grantee Agreement form, Land Use Planning form or Landowner Consent to Right of Entry for Study and Design of Mine Reclamation (construction and maintenance).